cadbox1/cadells-vanilla-components/README.md

 - `npm run build` - Build the package.
 - `npm run release` - Publish a new version to NPM.
+- `npm run build-release` - Build and Publish to NPM.

 ## Use with NextJS